AuxStudio/react-native-boiler-plate/README.md

 # TODOS

-* Add a launch screen
-* Add notes to move images to app package (Xcode asset catalog and Android drawable folder)
-* Remote image caching (react-native-fast-image)
-* Optimise images and use JPEG where possible
 * Track unnecessary renders (renderCountProp from react-redux) -- react-native-slowlog
   -- Track state and prop changes in componentWillUpdate and lodash difference